 The famous fountains of Aix aren't just about elegant 17th, 18th and 19th century sculptures.
 The city continues to expand its treasury and in 2014 got its biggest fountain yet: a massive, ultra-modern wall of water that claims to be the largest in Europe (slide 8).

 Unlike Aix's classic fountains, it's not in the Old Town or Mazarin Quarter, but instead spans the avenue Juvenal, one of the main traffic thoroughfares leading into the city.
-Already jokers are describing it as Aix's biggest ever free car-wash.
+Jokers have been describing it as Aix's biggest ever free car-wash.

 The mur d'eau, as it's called in French, spreads over 700 square metres / 7,534 square feet and cascades down through 17 metres / 56 feet.
 And of course it doesn't flood the cars passing underneath (in theory, at least): a cunning technical device channels the water around the arch.